Kunalvhatkar/90DaysOfDevOps/2026/day-22/day-22-notes.md

 5. View the full history in a compact format    <img width="1051" height="201" alt="image" src="https://github.com/user-attachments/assets/622d8600-b3ef-44ef-b484-ced23d73a990" />

-Task 6: Understand the Git Workflow
+## Task 6: Understand the Git Workflow

-Answer these questions in your own words (add them to a day-22-notes.md file):
-1. What is the difference between git add and git commit?
+### 1. What is the difference between git add and git commit?
 Answer:
 i.
 The git add command moves new or modified files from your working directory to the staging area (also known as the index).
 ii.
 The git commit command takes all the changes currently in the staging area and records them as a permanent snapshot in the local Git repository's database.

-2. What does the staging area do?
+### 2. What does the staging area do?
 Why doesn't Git just commit directly?
 Answer:
 i.
 The Git staging area (also called the "index") is a temporary draft space where you prepare and review changes before permanently saving them to your project's history.
 ii.
 Git doesn’t commit directly because developers need control over what gets committed.
 The staging area allows us to separate, organize, and verify changes before saving them permanently.